• About Me

 Hobbies

-As previously mentioned, I grew up as an athlete as well as an amateur limnologist, and sports is still a large part of my life today.
-In addition to playing three sports in high school, I also was on my collegiate wakeboarding club team, which was such as cool experience and how I met some of my best friends at IU.
+As previously mentioned, I grew up as an athlete as well as an amateur limnologist, and sports are still a large part of my life today.
+In addition to playing three sports in high school, I also was on my collegiate wakeboarding club team, which was such as cool experience and how I met some of my best friends at university.
 I’m a passionate fan of men’s and women’s basketball, always rooting on my Hoosiers, and love March Madness.
 I don’t play a lot of basketball anymore, but do spend a lot of my free time playing tennis recreationally.
 It’s a lot easier to do so here in South Florida, where there’s never any snow!
 I also have recently been getting into running as a hobby, and completed my first half marathon in February of 2025.
 Looking forward to more races to come!

 My father and I before a dive.
 Cozumel, MX circa 2010